 1843.
 Henry James was born on 15 April at Washington Place, New York City.
 His grandfather was one of the first American millionaires.
 Father a theologian and philosopher.
-J’s brother William became psychologist and author of Varieties of Religious Experience.
+James’s brother William became psychologist and author of Varieties of Religious Experience.

 1845-55.
 Childhood in Albany (State capital) and New York City, plus travelling in Europe.